Josh Jung Player Props: Rangers vs. Yankees

 Josh Jung At The Plate

-- Jung leads Texas in total hits (77) this season while batting .275 with 30 extra-base hits.
+- Among the qualifying hitters in baseball, his batting average ranks 43rd, his on-base percentage ranks 83rd, and he is 29th in the league in slugging.

-- Among qualified hitters, he ranks 39th in batting average, while his on-base percentage ranks 81st and he is 27th in slugging.
+- He has hit a home run in 18.1% of his games this season, and 4.9% of his trips to the dish.

-- In 18.3% of his games this year, he has gone deep, and 4.9% of his trips to the plate.
+- Jung has driven home a run in 24 games this year (33.3%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.